Learnosity/infra-viz/README.md

 ### Frontend/JS
 - [X] Migrate core to python
+- [X] Control how far it can zoom out or in
 - [ ] Add search field to find nodes
 - [ ] Add info on each of the nodes
 - [ ] Add icon for type of each node